-Investments are reported at fair value.
+Investments are reported at fair value with an adjustment from fair value to contract value related to the Plan's interest in the Fixed Fund Institutional, a common collective trust.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-The change in fair value of investments during the year is measured by the difference between the fair value at year-end and the fair value at the beginning of the year or costs of purchases during the year and is reflected in the statement of changes in net assets available for plan benefits as net appreciation (depreciation) in fair value of investments.
+The change in fair value of investments during the year is measured by the difference between the fair value at year-end and the fair value at the beginning of the year or costs of purchases during the year and is reflected in the statement of changes in net assets available for plan benefits as net appreciation in fair value of investments.
 See note B5 for discussion of fair value measurements.

 The purchases and sales of securities are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
-Dividends are recorded on the ex-dividend date.
-Net appreciation (depreciation) includes the plan's gains and losses on investments bought and sold as well as held during the year.
+Dividends are recorded on the exdividend date.
+Net appreciation includes the plan's gains and losses on investments bought and sold as well as held during the year.